octo-woapi/cookbook/recipes/complex-filter.md

 * the parameters are structured in an object
 * handle more complex search criteria, ex: nested parameters, array
 * reduces the number of occurrences of query params
+* responses to GET can be cached by a browser, proxy, cdn, gateway...

 Drawbacks:
 * url is not readable
 * there is a need to decode the url parameters
+* it should not be abused, it should be used for the most complex endpoints
+    * in case this method is used, there may be a need to reconsider the design (the reason is trying to do too many things with this endpoint)